Eligibility Requirements for Services

 What is the food safety information for my groceries?

-Please note, our Lakeview Pantry Sheridan Market at 3945 N. Sheridan Rd. is fully handicap accessible.
+Please note, our Nourishing Hope Sheridan Market at 3945 N. Sheridan Rd. is fully handicap accessible.
 If you are unable to come in, we have a form from the State of Illinois you need to sign that gives permission for someone else to pick up your food.
 This form is called a “Proxy.”
 Please click below to access the Proxy form.

-If you are a caregiver for someone who needs food and cannot physically come in to our sites please print out the Proxy form, have the food recipient sign it, and bring it into the Pantry with you.
+If you are a caregiver for someone who needs food and cannot physically come in to our sites please print out the Proxy form, have the food recipient sign it, and bring it with you.

 Is there parking available?